 Collaboratively working with students and partners to prepare culturally responsive educators equipped to take on their next challenge.

-Welcome to the Wiley University School of Education
+Welcome to the Wiley University Educator Preparation Program

 Here is where you can learn more about admission to the Educator Preparation Program, applying for field experience, TExES exams, and the steps to apply for your official certificate once you have completed your program.